Chew Valley: Listed buildings

 There are hundreds of listed buildings in the valley.
 Listing refers to a building or other structure officially designated as being of special architectural, historical or cultural significance.
 The authority for listing is granted by the Planning (Listed Buildings and Conservation Areas) Act 1990 and is administered by English Heritage, an agency of the Department for Digital, Culture, Media and Sport.
 Grade I covers buildings of exceptional interest, Grade II* particularly important buildings of special interest and Grade II buildings of special interest.
 Listed buildings in the valley include five churches dating back to the fourteenth century or even earlier, with grade I status: Church of St Andrew, Chew Magna, Church of St Bartholomew, Ubley, Church of St James, Cameley, Church of St Margaret, Hinton Blewett and the Church of St Michael the Archangel, Compton Martin.

 Railway connections

 Trains serve Keynsham railway station on the Great Western Main Line and Wessex Main Line with services provided by Great Western Railway and South Western Railway.
 Buses also connect with Bristol Temple Meads.

 Transport

 At the western end of the valley is the A38 and Bristol Airport, which means parts of the valley are on the flight path.
 The valley is also crossed by the A37 and they are joined by the A368.
 Most of the roads in the valley are small single track lanes with little traffic although a bottleneck often occurs within Chew Magna.
-The "Chew Valley Explorer" bus route 672/674 provides access to the villages in the valley.
+The "Chew Valley Explorer" bus route 672/674 provided access to the villages in the valley.
+The nearest mainline railway station for most of the valley is Bristol Temple Meads.
 Cyclists can gain access via part of the Padstow to Bristol West Country Way, National Cycle Network Route 3.

-The Monarch's Way long distance footpath crosses the valley.
+The Monarch's Way long-distance footpath crosses the valley.